thoughtspot/thoughtspot.github.io/_release/notes.md

 * You can have up to 250 distinct legend items on a chart.

 See [Charts and tables with a very large number of data values]({{ site.baseurl }}/end-user/search/high-cardinality.html).

-### Tsload as a service

-This release introduces a new option for loading data in bulk, called tsload as a service.
-The tsload service is a collection of APIs that allow you to directly, and more quickly load your data into the ThoughtSpot Falcon database.
-For more information, see [Use the tsload service to load data]({{ site.baseurl }}/admin/loading/load-with-service.html).

-For more information, see [Embrace overview]({{ site.baseurl }}/data-integrate/embrace/embrace-intro.html).

 {: id="early-access"}
 ## Early Access Programs